With staged referendums in Ukraine complete, Russia begins the annexation process

 President Vladimir Putin is expected to address the Federal Council — Russia's upper house of parliament — in a speech Friday.

-Meanwhile, several senior Russian lawmakers insisted that formal legislative sessions to take up annexation could wait until next week — a move that suggested Moscow might be eager to shore up its military defenses in Ukraine first.
+Meanwhile, several senior Russian lawmakers insisted that formal legislative sessions to take up annexation could wait until next week — which could suggest that Moscow might be eager to shore up its military defenses in Ukraine first.

-Indeed, the vote unfolded as the Russian leader announced he was mobilizing an additional 300,000 troops to stem a Ukrainian counteroffensive that has seized back vast swaths of territory in the country's east.
+The vote unfolded as Russia moved to mobilize an additional 300,000 troops to stem a Ukrainian counteroffensive that has seized back vast swaths of territory in the country's east.

 Western officials have pointed to that timing as evidence of Kremlin desperation to solidify Russian gains before they evaporated completely.